Bani57/dnmf-python/README.md

 ## Quick start

+- To install the package run one of the two commands:
+  - `python -m pip install dnmf-python` (installation from PyPI)
+  - `python setup.py install` (compile from source, if cloned the repository)

 - To run the algorithm, load the graph adjacency matrix into a `torch.FloatTensor` (for ex. `A`), then call:
     ```
     from dnmf-python import DNMF